IBM/presto-101-lab/docs/lab-4/README.md

      ![zeppelin create](../images/zeppelin-create.png)

-1. Use **presto** for the `Interpreter Name`, meaning you need to use %presto as a directive on the first line of a paragraph in a zeppelin notebook.
+1. Use **presto** for the `Interpreter Name`, meaning you need to use %presto as a directive on the first line of a paragraph in a Zeppelin notebook.
 Then select **jdbc** as the `Interpreter group`:

      ![zeppelin interpreter name](../images/zeppelin-interpreter-name.png)